cheery/spirthon/DEV.md

 I hope the result type and id fields are correct.
 They denote when an instruction returns a value.
 Somewhat useful detail for anything that processes the code.

 Additionally I wonder what to do with fields that allow masking on themselves.
-Maybe they need to be specified separately in the generator..
+Maybe they need to be specified separately in the generator.
+Added FunctionControlMask to masks.
+I'll see how it goes.